,

 If you don't know how to vent a gas water heater properly, consult local or national plumbing codes, and check the manufacturer's instructions.

 Also, keep in mind that combustion and ventilation requirements will determine where the unit will be located; if the area is confined, unconfined, or your gas unit is located inside the small rooms and closets.
-You can also call a professional to do it for you or get a few free estimates from local plumbers by filling out the form.

 If the air is supplied from the adjacent room, the total volume of these rooms has to provide enough fresh air for combustion and ventilation.